MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/bidstrategytypereportfilter.md

 ms.author: eur
 description: Defines the possible values that you can use to use to filter the report data by bid strategy type.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # BidStrategyTypeReportFilter Value Set - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the possible values that you can use to use to filter the report data by bid strategy type.

 ## Syntax